 LeadingAge is concerned with the potential for immigration enforcement actions at HUD-assisted properties as a result of data-sharing between HUD and immigration enforcement agencies, and we encourage housing providers to review our immigration enforcement preparedness resource for aging services providers.

-Additionally, because generating the report required HUD to data share protected tenant information (without tenant consent) with the Department of Homeland Security to match it against immigration information, LeadingAge and other groups have questioned the legality of HUD’s verification directive.
+Additionally, because generating the report required HUD to data-share protected tenant information for both citizens and non-citizens (without tenant consent) with the Department of Homeland Security to match it against immigration information, LeadingAge and other groups have questioned the legality of HUD’s verification directive.
 Despite the potential for forthcoming legal challenges, owners should continue to follow HUD guidance until further notice.

 View HUD’s EIV report instructions here.